xiaoyang-sde/knowledge-base/docs/javascript-tutorial/01-the-javascript-language/11-promises-async-await.md

 ### Promise.all

-`Promise.all` takes an of promises and values and returns a new promise.
+`Promise.all` takes an array of promises and values and returns a new promise.
 The new promise returns the array of the results in the same order as the iterable.

 If any of the promises is rejected, the promise returned by `Promise.all` immediately rejects with that error, and the results of other promises are ignored but not canceled.